codeadamca/vscode-extension-livecode/README.md

 # vscode-extension-livecode

-A basic Visual Studio Code extension that allows other programmers to foolow along as I code.
-This extension pushes all saved code changes to [LiveCode](http://livecode.codeadam.ca/) for a period of one hour.
+A basic Visual Studio Code extension that allows other programmers to follow along as I code.
+This extension pushes all saved code changes to [LiveCode](https://livecode.codeadam.ca/).
+Files are made available i plain tet for easy reading and copying and pasting during streaming.

 ## Tutorial Requirements: